Graduate Admissions Policy

 The date (month/day/year) on the Graduate College letter of admission is the actual date of admission.
 If you are enrolled in courses on the admission date, those courses, if applicable, may be considered part of your program of study.
 Courses taken the semester before this date are considered non-degree units, which may be transferred to your program of study within six years if approved.

 We admit graduate students in one of three

 If you fulfill all requirements for admission and are academically acceptable to both the academic program and the Graduate College, you are granted regular admission.

 If you are not qualified for regular status (for example, if you lack pre-requisites or are deficient in some other admission requirements), you may be granted conditional admission.
 Your admission may also be conditional if your bachelor's degree is not complete when you are admitted.

 To change from conditional status to regular status, you must complete all admission requirements and remove all deficiencies noted in your admission letter.
-Your advisor or academic department should contact the Graduate College to request a change in admission status when you have completed the conditions of your admission.
+Once all conditions of admission have been satisfied, you will receive an email from the Graduate College indicating that your admission status has been changed from condition to regular.

 If you are not interested in earning a degree or you are not ready to apply to a degree program, you may apply for admission as a non-degree student.
 The application process is streamlined and does not require you to submit transcripts or test scores.
 Graduate non-degree seeking students are not subject to special credit limits.
 You can apply up to 12 units of appropriate course work taken as a non-degree graduate student toward a graduate degree, if the course work is appropriate for your program of study.